 Can I use them in my home?

 They are perfect for indoor use since they emit no odor.
-If you have a fireplace or woodstove, these kind of long burning candles make the perfect companion; place some on top of your mantle as well – it will create an inviting atmosphere while making a pretty decoration.
+If you have a fireplace or woodstove, these kinds of long-burning candles make the perfect companion; place some on top of your mantle as well – it will create an inviting atmosphere while making a pretty decoration.

 Woodwick Candles also make excellent gifts when wrapped beautifully